VETERAN OWNED AND OPERATED ROC #336087

 Installing Custom Cabinets: Decisions, Decisions, Decisions

-First off, you have to be sure about the type of garage cabinets that you want.
-Choosing between tall cabinets, low cabinets, lockable cabinets, wall hung cabinets, free standing cabinets and cabinets with swinging or sliding doors depends on convenience and functionality.
-For instance, if you want to install wall hung garage cabinets, you should measure your garage from wall to the car space with an allowance for the swinging of car doors.
-Tall cabinets on the other hand, are suitable if you have a lot of vertical space.
-One lockable cabinet is advisable to keep pesticides and harmful tools out of the reach of children, while low and free standing cabinets are great as their tops provide great work space.
-Although sliding doors are preferable when your garage is small, they offer access to only half the width of your cabinet.
-Other considerations to make are how many items you will be storing in the cabinets as well as the material of your cabinet.
-Garage storage cabinets can be made of either plastic/resin, wood or metal.
-While wood is more appealing to the eye especially due to the laminated top finish, it is highly susceptible to moisture and should be therefore, used only when your area is low moisture and unlikely to leak or flood.
-Plastic and resin on the other hand is highly resistant to moisture, mostly comes pre-assembled and is light to boot.
-However, it can not withstand great loads and should be used for items that are not heavy.
-Most metal cabinets have variety of finishes and may come equipped with wheels which make them convenient for reorganizing and cleaning.
+First, please confirm the type of garage cabinets you want.
+Choosing between tall cabinets, low cabinets, lockable cabinets, wall-hung cabinets, free-standing cabinets, and cabinets with swinging or sliding doors depends on convenience and functionality.
+For instance, if you want to install wall-hung garage cabinets, you should measure from the wall to the car space, allowing for the swing of car doors.
+Tall cabinets, on the other hand, are suitable if you have a lot of vertical space.
+One lockable cabinet is advisable to keep pesticides and harmful tools out of children’s reach, while low, free-standing cabinets are great because their tops provide ample workspace.
+Although sliding doors are preferable when your garage is small, they offer access to only half the width of your garage.
+Other considerations include how many items you will be storing in the cabinets and the material of the cabinets.
+Garage storage cabinets can be made of either plastic/resin, wood, or metal.
+While wood is more appealing to the eye, especially due to the laminated top finish, it is highly susceptible to moisture.
+It should therefore be used only when your area has low moisture and is unlikely to leak or flood.
+Plastic and resin, on the other hand, are highly resistant to moisture, mostly come pre-assembled, and are light to boot.
+However, it cannot withstand heavy loads and should be used for lightweight items.
+Most metal cabinets come in a variety of finishes and may be equipped with wheels, making them convenient for reorganizing and cleaning.

 Organizing Your Cabinets